pingcap/tidb-dev-guide/src/understand-tidb/mvcc-garbage-collection.md

 Once it's ready to perform a GC round, `calcNewSafePoint` is called to get a new safepoint, this deals with some long-term opened transactions.
 We'll talk about how safepoint is decided later.

 If a new safepoint is got, we then update the GC checkpoint and new safepoint, here we're ready to start a GC round.
-It's ok that TiDB collapse after the new GC round is set because it won't broke the GC promises, we just skip a round of GC.
+It's ok that TiDB collapses after the new GC round is set because it won't break the GC promises, we just skip a round of GC.

 ### GC Safepoint